RadiusNetworks/flybuy-android/doc/orders.md

 }
 ```

 Optionally, the pickup type can be set when claiming an order.
-This is only necessary for apps that do not set the pickup type via backend integrations when the order is created.
-Supported pickup types currently include `"curbside"`, `"pickup"`, and `"delivery"`.
-Passing `null` will leave the `pickupType` unchanged.
+This is only necessary for apps that do not set the pickup type via backend integrations.
+Refer to [Pickup Types](data_models.md#pickup-type) for possible values.

 ```kotlin
 FlyBuy.orders.claim(redemptionCode, customerInfo, pickupType) { order, sdkError ->